deejvince/paymentpagepoc/README.md

 ## 🚀 Live Demo Setup

+### 0. Edit the index.html and change the domain in the fetch calls to your mock endpoint.

 ### 1. Deploy to Netlify (or similar static host)

 You can deploy each file from this repo directly: